 1844 Gold Coast Highway, Burleigh Heads; (07) 5520 3377

-In 2016, this 20-year-old Surfers Paradise stalwart got a fabulous facelift.
-Now it sports a Riviera-esque fit-out with an easygoing vibe that befits the beachside location.
-The big breakfast – called Feast de Résistance – will set you up for the rest of the day.
+This Surfers Paradise stalwart ports a Riviera-esque fit-out with an easygoing vibe that befits the beachside location.
+The big breakfast – in either the Beachside Big Breaky or Tower 35 Burger forms – will set you up for a jam-packed day of ticking off your bucket-list of things to do on the Gold Coast.

 52 The Esplanade, Surfers Paradise; (07) 5526 9994

-A temple for wellness warriors, Bskt runs yoga classes upstairs and has a menu brimming with nourishing fare (we like the Bskt Brekky Salad, which comes chock-full of sweet potato, broccolini, pepitas and haloumi).
+A temple for wellness warriors, Bskt has a menu brimming with nourishing fare (we like the Bskt Brekky Salad, which comes chock-full of roast pumpkin, spinach, corn and haloumi).
 It’s also the birthplace of CocoWhip, the country’s first vegan soft serve.

 4 Lavarack Road, Mermaid Beach; (07) 5526 6565

-Mouth-watering options abound, from bacon-and-egg rolls to Egg Nasi, a spin on nasi goreng.
+Mouth-watering options abound, from bacon-and-egg croissants to Egg Nasi, a spin on nasi goreng.
 But the real stars at Ursula and Ben Watts’ eatery are the pastries.
-Their much-loved croissants, including almond, Snickers and raspberry and cream flavours, sell out daily (usually before midday).
+Their much-loved croissants, which might include almond, Snickers and raspberry and cream flavours, sell out daily (usually before midday).
 The entire dining area opens onto Mermaid Park, where the crowd mills while waiting for a table.

 2519 Gold Coast Highway, Mermaid Beach; (07) 5526 5218